(MSc in) Petroleum Engineering and Petroleum Geosciences

 The Master of Science programmes in Petroleum Engineering or Petroleum Geosciences requires 2 years of full-time study and builds on a completed BSc/BEng degree or the requisite equivalent (see Admission).

-The programme has two branches: (1) Petroleum Engineering and (2) Petroleum Geosciences.
-A further specialization occurs within each branch through the programme options outlined briefly below.
+A further specialization occurs within each programme through the programme options outlined briefly below.

 Petroleum Engineering (MSG1) :